clockerka/clockerka/README.md

 ## 🌍 where i’m at

 - russia, spb
-- always online, always coding
+- always online, (not) always coding
 - dm me for collabs, code jams, or just to talk tech

 ---